 Do I need a business plan to get a business loan?

-Traditional lenders like banks, credit unions, and the SBA often require a business plan, however many online lenders look at other business metrics and don’t require a formal business plan.
+Traditional lenders like banks, credit unions, and the BDC often require a business plan, however, many online lenders look at other business metrics and don’t require a formal business plan.

 What documents do I typically need for a business loan?